HaoliangZhou/HaoliangZhou.github.io/_pages/about.md

 # 🧍‍♂️ Biography
 I am currently a second-year Ph.D. student at [IMAC Lab](https://i-mac-lab.net), [Tianjin University of Technology](https://www.tjut.edu.cn), where I am supervised by Prof. [Changsheng Xu (徐常胜, IEEE/IAPR/CCF Fellow)](https://ia.cas.cn/rcdw/jcqn/202404/t20240422_7129942.html) and Prof. [Feifei Zhang (张飞飞)](https://cs.tjut.edu.cn/info/1226/1795.htm).
-Before that, I received the B.S. and M.S. degree in the [Jiangsu University of Science and Technology](https://www.just.edu.cn/), advised by Prof. [Shucheng Huang (黄树成)](https://mypage.just.edu.cn/jsjkxgc/hsc/listm.psp) in 2021 and 2024, respectively.
+Before that, I received the B.S. and M.S. degree in the [Jiangsu University of Science and Technology](https://www.just.edu.cn/), advised by Prof. [Shucheng Huang (黄树成)](https://mypage.just.edu.cn/jsjkxgc/hsc/list.htm) in 2021 and 2024, respectively.

 **Research Interests**: My primary research interests are centered around multimodal learning and computer vision, specifically focusing on: Composed Image Retrieval, Multimodal Large Language Model, Test-Time Adaptation, Continual Learning, and Facial Expression Recognition.

 # 🔥 News
+- *2025.11*: &nbsp;🎉🎉 One paper is accepted by the AAAI 2026 conference. _(CCF-A)_
 - *2025.10*: &nbsp;🎉🎉 One paper is accepted by the IEEE TIP journal. _(SCI, Q1, IF=13.7, CCF-A)_
 - *2024.12*: &nbsp;🎉🎉 Two papers are accepted by the Neurocomputing journal. _(SCI, Q1, IF=6.5, CCF-C)_
 - *2024.07*: &nbsp;🎉🎉 One paper is accepted by the IEEE TCSVT journal. _(SCI, Q1, IF=11.1, CCF-B)_